dialtoneuk/Sampledeck/README.md

-# Sampledeck
+# website

-Sampledeck is a file sharing website specifically designed for samples.
+website is a file sharing website specifically designed for samples.
 I'm also using it as a chance to build a brand new framework to later power some of my other websites.
 Please stick around while this develops into something awesome!